kcv7934/subscription-tracker/README.md

 User authenication done using JWT, database modeled using MongoDB and Mongoose.
 Global error handling included along with email reminders via Upstash.

+Arcjet was used for bot protection and rate limiting.

 ****

 # Prerequisites